Sudanese refugees in Egypt: Education

 Sudanese refugees endure a number of social, economic and political challenges in accessing education.
 The most acutely affected are those not recognized as refugees.
-Yet even for those registered with United Nations High Commissioner for Refugees (UNHCR), exercising their right to education is often impossible.
+Yet even for those registered with UNHCR, exercising their right to education is often impossible.
 A 2001 UNHCR case study highlighted concerns that UNHCR funding allocated for education was too low.
-Rather than being 'geared towards subsidising the status quo', the author advised that it should be 'geared towards fostering refugees' capacity to run their own lives'.
+Rather than being "geared towards subsidising the status quo", the author advised that it should be "geared towards fostering refugees' capacity to run their own lives".

-The report also called for all children to have access to public primary schools, as well as providing support and assistance obtaining secondary and postsecondary education through scholarships for students and grants to churches with learning centers.
+The report also called for all children to have access to public primary schools, as well as providing support and assistance obtaining secondary and post-secondary education through scholarships for students and grants to churches with learning centers.
 Special attention was to be paid to integrating those children who had been out of education for several years.
 But this seems to have yielded little results because there was no modality put in place to follow up with the project.

-As the matter of facts 75% of the Sudanese kids have no access to basic education and this explain why there is a recent rise in gangsterism of Sudanese youths in Egypt's capital Cairo.
+75% of the Sudanese youth have no access to basic education; this is likely the root cause of the recent rise in gangsterism of Sudanese youths in Cairo.